AhmedKamal1432/Evilize/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <img src="https://github.com/AhmedKamal1432/Evilize/blob/main/Helper/images/Evilize.gif?raw=true" alt="Tool GIF" width="100%" height="auto">

 An incident response tool parses Windows Event Logs to export infection-related logs across many log files.
-Mainly following [Hunt Evil Sans Poster](https://share.ialab.dsu.edu/CRRC/Incident%20Response/Supplementary%20Material/SANS_Poster_2018_Hunt_Evil_FINAL.pdf) to choose related events.
+Mainly following [Hunt Evil SANS Poster](https://share.ialab.dsu.edu/CRRC/Incident%20Response/Supplementary%20Material/SANS_Poster_2018_Hunt_Evil_FINAL.pdf) to choose related events.

 what's new:
 * One command to analyze all different infection-related Event logs files.
 * One Excel file for every SANS catagory with multiple sheets for every event ID
-* Having a map of analysis based on different categories based on Sans Poster.
+* Having a map of analysis based on different categories based on SANS Poster.
 * Tables of statistics of the number of indicators in every infections vector.
 * Export useful events with important attributes in CSV format for extra manual analysis.
 * Analyizing EVT and EVTX files